prashantsharma01/APITesting/README.md

 # API Testing using Javascript

-In this, I used the Supertest NPM Package, Cucumber BDD Framework, Chai JS Assertions & cucumber-html-reporter as a Reporting Tool
+In this, I used the Supertest NPM Package, Cucumber BDD Framework & cucumber-html-reporter as a Reporting Tool

 ## NOTE